 Come hungry because you won’t want to miss the delicious food options at Mortimer Farms.
 Farm-to-table fare is offered at stores throughout the farm.
 And on weekends, additional food options can be found from vendors in Food Truck Alley.

-Admission prices vary depending on the date, but range from $16.50 to $22.50 per person.
+Admission prices vary depending on the date.
 There are also a variety of season pass options available on their website.
 Children two and under are free.
 Soft opening September 16, 17, 23, 24.
 Fully open September 29 – October 29, 2023.

 Note: Grain train rides, outside vendors, hayrides, shows and entertainment are only offered on weekends, so plan accordingly.